Punktum-dk/epp-service-specification/README.md

 - 4.1 2021-0924
   - Added documentation for new error scenario for [create domain](#create_domain) for a registrar managed domain name, specifying other contacts than the registrant will result in an error `2306`
   - Added a description of possible challenge with auto matching user for [create contact](#create_contact), since ID-control can alter data as part of the validation
+  - This revision of the specification describes version 4.0.1 of the EPP service

 - 4.0 2021-09-19
   - Introduction of support for registrar/registrant administration